 - An ability to function effectively as a member or leader on a technical team.

 - An ability to identify, analyze, and solve broadly-defined engineering technology problems.

 - An ability to apply written, oral, and graphical communication in both technical and non-technical environments; and an ability to identify and use appropriate technical literature.

 - An understanding of the need for and an ability to engage in self-directed continuing professional development.

 - An understanding of and a commitment to address professional and ethical responsibilities including a respect for diversity.

 - A knowledge of the impact of engineering technology solutions in a societal and global context.

 - A commitment to quality, timeliness, and continuous improvement.

-- The application of circuit analysis and design, computer programming, associated software, analog and digital electronics, and microcomputers to the building, testing, operation, and maintenance of electrical/electronic(s) systems.
+- The application of circuit analysis and design, computer programming, associated software, analog and digital electronics, and microcomputers, and engineering standards to the building, testing, operation, and maintenance of electrical/electronic(s) systems.

 - The applications of physics or chemistry to electrical/electronic(s) circuits in a rigorous mathematical environment at or above the level of algebra and trigonometry.